Particle.news

 Overview

-• Iwamasa pleaded guilty in August 2024 to conspiracy to distribute ketamine resulting in death and cooperated with prosecutors, whose recommended term matched the sentence he received.
+• Iwamasa pleaded guilty in August 2024 to conspiracy to distribute ketamine resulting in death and admitted to administering repeated injections, including several on the day Perry was found unresponsive in his Pacific Palisades hot tub.